FREQUENTLY ASKED QUESTIONS (FAQS)

 Bullet length vs. diameter?
 A couple states out west have adopted a law stating that they bullet length cannot exceed twice the diameter of the bullet.
 Only the 50 caliber 420 and 460 grain bullets can pass that requirement.
 The 495 grain bullets exceed it by a few thousandths and the 600 grain bullets are 1/4 inch too long.

 Wads?
 After years of tinkering with treated fiber wads I believe that they can definitely improve the accuracy of many guns.
-I usually try to use the Ox Yoke variety in one size larger than the bore size, i.e. if I’m shooting a 50 caliber bullet I use a 54 caliber wad.
+I usually try to use the treated Ox Yoke variety.
+Many use one size larger than the bore size, i.e. shooting a 50 caliber bullet use a 54 caliber wad (this is done to minimize the possibility of having the wad load standing on it’s edge) but usually the same diameter wad will work as well.
 They will often turn a mediocre shooting gun into a tack driver.
 They do have a tendency to “swab” the barrel each time they are loaded and may minimize the “fouling” effect from the previous shot.
 This may or may not be a good thing on those bores that are slightly oversized.
 In a nut-shell, I’d do your own testing on your individual gun.

 Recommended loads?
 I can only tell you what I’ve had success with.
 Historically, I have only shot Pyrodex P or BH209 and generally between 90-100 grains (by volume).
 I’ve been upwards of 120 grains but the modest increase in velocity was overshadowed by the decrease in accuracy.
 Recently, I have been tinkering with some loads for a new Accura and have grown to love the BH209.
 Shot a lot of Triple 7 as well.
 Triple 7 shoots well but doesn’t seem to be quite as clean and requires more frequent swabbing.
 Both powders burn a bit hotter than Pyrodex so I have slightly decreased the powder charge with outstanding results.
 Check with your manufacturers for safe load recommendations for your particular firearm.
 Start low and work up.